 The Chatter is a communication tool for the history of the task.
 Here you are allowed to see when the task was created or moved stages, for example, all changes are recorded by the system automatically.
 Interactions between you and a colleague or customer are also recorded.

-In the Chatter log a note to interact with followers (internal or external) and email followers of a particular task by choosing to add a message to notify them.
+In the Chatter, log a note to interact with followers (internal or external).
+You can also email followers of a particular task by choosing to add a message to notify them.

 Collaboration in real time with several users is facilitated by an Etherpad collaborative note.
-Each user has its own colour , you can replace the task description field and fully replay the creation of content.
+Each user has his or her own color.
+You can replace the task description field and fully replay the creation of content.

-To do this, in Project Settings go to Pads and pick the "Collaborative rich text on task description" option.
+To do this, in Project Settings go to Pads.
+Pick the "Collaborative rich text on task description" option.

 There are modules that need to be installed for additional features for other Odoo apps.
 The Odoo Timesheet tracks time in projects, whether it’s for data billing, invoicing or estimations of future projects.